thundergnat/Base-Any/README.md

 `sub to-base()` will also handle converting to imaginary bases.
 The radix must be imaginary, not Complex, (any Real portion must be zero,) and it will only handle radicies ±2i through ±67i.
 The number to convert may be any positive or negative Complex number.
 Imaginary base encoded numbers never produce a negative or complex result.

 There is no support at this time for imaginary radices in the `to-base-hash` or `to-base-array` routines.
 The imaginary bases in general seem to be more of a curiosity than of any great use.

+#### CUSTOM DIGIT SETS

+If you want to use a custom, non-standard digit set, you may easily load a replacement set of glyphs to use for digits.

+`sub set-digits(String)` or `sub set-digits(List)` will alter the standard table of digits to whatever you pass in.
+There are some caveats.

+* The string (or list) may not have any repeated glyphs.
+Repeated glyphs would hinder reversibility.

+* Each element (for lists) must have only one character.

+* Custom digit sets disable imaginary base number routines.
+They are too fiddly to deal with possibly "out-of-order" characters.

+There is some error trapping but you are given a lot of leeway to shoot yourself in the foot.

+Note that the digit set may be larger than the base you are converting to.
+You may load 'A' ..
+'Z', but then convert to base 8 which would only use 'A' through 'H'.
+'A' ..
+'Z' will support any base from 2 to 26.

+You may change back to the standard digit set at any time with:

+`sub reset-digits();` This will revert back to the default digit set and re-enable any routines disabled while custom digits were loaded.

 #### HASH ENCODED